QuestNetwork/qd-apps-ts/README.md

 ## Description

 qDesk Apps is a module for [qDesk](https://qDesk.org).
 It's accessible across qDesk, you can use it with qDesk Messages, qDesk Social and other qDesk modules.
-This module allows peers on the network to exchange, discuss and rate apps democratically.
+This module allows peers on the network to exchange, discuss, categorize and rate apps democratically.

 Use [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications and you can use the underlying channels and data in your own application by booting with [Quest News JS](https://github.com/QuestNetwork/quest-news-js).